 Regardless of your health or smoking status, there are three things that you want to look for in a burial insurance policy.

 Cost: Of course, everyone wants a deal.
 Finding the lowest cost policy is of high importance for most.
 Willamette Life will always recommend the most affordable plan option.
 Most companies will charge more for those who smoke cigars, even if only on occasion.

-Coverage Start Date: Getting coverage that starts immediately is important to get, whenever possible.
-With certain health conditions, a waiting period is unavoidable, but cigar smoking alone is no reason for a delay in coverage.
+Coverage Start Date: Getting coverage that starts immediately is important to get whenever possible.
+A waiting period is unavoidable with certain health conditions, but cigar smoking alone is no reason to accept a delay in coverage.